alankent/magento2devbox-skeleton/README.md

  2. Make sure you have SSH keys set up to access the account.
 (See `magento-cloud ssh-keys` and `magento-cloud ssh-key:add`.)
 The `magento-cloud` CLI is preinstalled in the web service container.
- 3. In the console, click on "GIT" next to the "CLI" button to show the git command to check out the project's source code.
+ 3. In the Magento Cloud console, click on "GIT" next to the "CLI" button to show the git command to check out the project's source code.
  4. Remove the default `magento2` directory.
  5. Check out the cloud git repo under the `magento2` directory.
 MAKE SURE YOU CHANGE THE LAST GIT ARGUMENT TO `magento2`.